gbelgurr/amd-gpu-driver-build/README.md

 Notes:
 - If you get Mesa build failures due to LLVM, go back to llvm-project, check out the latest release/* branch in git, and repeat all step for LLVM.
 Then repeat all steps for Mesa.
+- LLVM, SPIRV-LLVM-Translator and libclc need to be of the same version.
+After cloning llvm-project, use the libclc present within.
+Do not install llvm and libclc from different commits.

 ```bash